raphaelameaume/fragment/docs/api/CLI.md

 # CLI

-Once `fragment` is properly [installed](../../README.md#installation), you can launch it and create sketches from the command line.
+Once Fragment is properly [installed](../../README.md#installation), you can launch it and create sketches from the command line.

 ## Usage